MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2deferral.md

   : public IUnknown
 ```

-This interface is used to complete deferrals on event args that support getting deferrals via their GetDeferral method.
+This interface is used to complete deferrals on event args that support getting deferrals using the `GetDeferral` method.

 ## Summary